 When a brand evokes an emotional reaction, a more natural, stronger connection is made between product and consumer.

 Website personalisation is the practise of dynamically tailoring your website to the wants and needs of each user.
-Think of when you visit Amazon or Netflix - their systems tailor their content based on your journey through the website.
+Think of when you visit Amazon or Netflix - their systems tailor content, and suggestions for products based on your behaviour.

 Your journey gives an insight into the consumer’s intentions and, therefore, targeted pages, information or products are presented to the user, based on their navigation thus far.
 Some websites can identify whether a user has visited before.
 This may indicate a higher level of interest and, therefore, specific content can be presented.

-WARNING - PLUG: Here at CSI Media, we are able to develop websites with the personalisation feature!
+WARNING - PLUG: Here at CSI Media, as part of our web development service, we build websites with hyperpersonalisation.
 Contact us today for more information...